Abigail Covington

 About

-Abigail Covington is a writer and contributing editor at Esquire magazine.
-Her journalism, essays, and criticism have appeared in Rolling Stone, The New York Times, The Los Angeles Times, The Daily Beast, The Washington Post, Slate, The Nation, Them, Oxford American, and Pitchfork.
-Her 2016 article for Oxford American's annual music issue, titled "When the Fire Broke Out," was included in The Best American Essays 2016.
-Longreads selected her 2019 feature for the Delacorte Review, titled “What Do We Do With Robert E. Lee?” as a Story of the Week.
-Her 2023 investigation into book banning in North Dakota was nominated for an Eli M. Oboler Memorial Award.
+I'm a contributing editor at Esquire, where I was formerly the weekend editor.
+My journalism, essays, and criticism have appeared in Rolling Stone, The New York Times, The Los Angeles Times, The Daily Beast, The Washington Post, Slate, The Nation, Them, Oxford American, and Pitchfork.
+My article "When the Fire Broke Out" was included in The Best American Essays 2016.
+Longreads included my feature, “What Do We Do With Robert E. Lee?”, on its Best of 2019 list.
+My investigation into book banning in North Dakota was nominated for an Eli M. Oboler Memorial Award.

-Abigail has a BA in Creative Writing and Politics from the College of William and Mary and an MA in Journalism from Columbia University, where she was awarded a narrative nonfiction fellowship by the Delacorte Center for Magazine Journalism.
-Originally from North Carolina, she now lives in Brooklyn.
+I have a B.A. in Creative Writing and Politics from the College of William and Mary and an M.A. in Journalism from Columbia University, where I was awarded a narrative nonfiction fellowship by the Delacorte Center for Magazine Journalism.
+I'm originally from North Carolina and currently live in Brooklyn with my partner and grumpy hound dog.

 Selected Works